Logiqx/gps-guides/detective.md

   - Even if the S4-1513 module itself were not used in the GW-52, Locosys expertise could have built it around the SiRFstar IV.
 - SiRFstar IV supports SiRFdrive and thus outputs EHVE, measured in cm/s (just like SDOP and SDOS).
   - The availability of SDOP (albeit with the name SDOS) was clearly a USP in the GW-52 and GW-60 marketing brochures.
+- Discontinuation of the GW-60 coincides with discontinutation of the Locosys GPS modules utilising the SiRFstar IV chipset.

 I therefore feel that in all probability, Locosys would have used the SiRFstar IV in the GW-52 and GW-60.

-The SiRFstar IV matches the GW-52 and GW-60 specifications; 1 Hz + 5 Hz logging and estimation of speed errors with a resolution of 1 cm/s.
+The SiRFstar IV matches up with the GW-52 and GW-60 specifications; 1 Hz + 5 Hz logging and estimation of speed errors with a resolution of 1 cm/s.

 ### Final Note

-The acknowledgement of Locosys probably using the SiRFstar IV chip in the GW-52 and GW-60 means we can assume that SDOP and SDOS are actually the same thing.
-It seems more than likely that they are derived from EHVE (Estimated Horizontal Velocity Error) which was created for SiRFDrive.

-Tom Chalko's paper states:
+Tom Chalko's SDOP paper in 2009 included the following statements:

+> This article explores and tests the “Speed Dilution of Precision” (SDOP) parameters developed and kindly provided by SiRF (many thanks SiRF) and implemented by Locosys Technology Inc (many thanks Roger at Locosys) into firmware of their GT31 hand-held GPS data logger.
+>
 > SDOP is a new SiRF3 parameter determined on the basis of the Kalman Filter covariance computed during each 1-second cycle of the SiRF3 chipset

+Recognising that Locosys probably used the SiRFstar IV chip in the GW-52 and GW-60 means we can safely assume that SDOP and SDOS are actually the same thing.
+It seems more than likely that they are both derived from EHVE (Estimated Horizontal Velocity Error) which was originally for SiRFDrive and subsequently used by SiRFNavIII.

 The GW-52 specification refers to SDOS and says "typical accuracy of 10s average speed measurement: ~3 cm/s, 99.7% certainty".
 The mention of 99.7% suggests to me that that SDOS is based on 3σ (3 standard deviations).
-This would also seem consistent with the findings of Tom in 2009.
+This would seem to be consistent with the Tom's test results back in 2009.
 It is also worth noting that the u-blox sAcc measure is almost certainly based on 1σ due to similarly named u-blox metrics being specified as 1 standard deviation.

 ### Addendum

-I have a broken GW-60 that I plan to open up, some time soon.
-Hopefully the chips will have readable product codes.
+I have a broken GW-60 that I plan to open up and examine, some time soon.
+Hopefully the chips will have identifiable product codes.